30 NIGHTS OF PARANORMAL ACTIVITY WITH THE DEVIL INSIDE THE GIRL WITH THE DRAGON TATTOO

 The Friedberg-Seltzer movie parody gave all appearance of having died away by 2008 but suddenly seemed to undergo a revival in 2013.
 Friedberg and Seltzer turned out The Starving Games, while Scary Movie spawned another entry after a seven year gap with Scary MoVie (2013) and Malcolm Wayans who had starred in the first two Scary Movies directed and starred in A Haunted House (2013).
 30 Nights of Paranormal Activity, Scary MoVie and A Haunted House circle around very similar targets all are largely construed as parodies of Paranormal Activity (2007).
 (This film also borrows elements from the Paranormal Activity sequels like the pool cleaning robot and the fan camera).
 30 Nights of Paranormal Activity shares several other spoofs in common with these films both it and A Haunted House parody The Devil Inside (2012), while it and Scary MoVie feature parodies of Black Swan (2010).

 Director/writer Craig Moss first appeared with another short spoof Shaving Ryans Private (1998).
-This led to the feature-length The 41-Year Old Virgin Who Knocked Up Sarah Marshall and Felt Superbad About It (2010), followed by Breaking Wind (2012), spoofing the Twilight series, as well as the non-parody vigilante film Bad Ass (2012), which spawned two sequels, and more recently has taken to directing Lifetime tv movies.
+This led to the feature-length The 41-Year Old Virgin Who Knocked Up Sarah Marshall and Felt Superbad About It (2010), followed by Breaking Wind (2012), spoofing the Twilight series, as well as the non-parody vigilante film Bad Ass (2012), which spawned two sequels.
+Moss subsequently went on to make two non-comedy horror films with The Charnel House (2016) and Nightmare Nurse (2016).

 Craig Moss fairly much follows the Friedberg-Seltzer formula take a bunch of films that have come out in the past twelve months and do inane, stupid and especially crude and scatological things with them.
 Pepper the show with lots of snide jokes about celebrities of the moment and pitch the entire film for people who have IQs in the double-digit range.
 Thus we get spoofs of everything from tv reality shows like The Apprentice (2004 ) including a Donald Trump lookalike, Ghost Hunters (2004 ) and Storage Wars (2010 ); the pottery love scene from Ghost (1990); the Resident Evil series where counterparts of Alice turn up (and makes out with a lookalike of Selene from the Underworld series) and reference is made to Flip Schultz going to work for The Umbrella Corporation; Olivia Alexander plays a lookalike of Rooney Maras Lizabeth Salander from The Girl with the Dragon Tattoo (2011); films like The Artist (2011) French Stewarts father is supposed to have eaten them, Abraham Lincoln, Vampire Hunter (2012) and The Hunger Games (2012), and a Bane from out of The Dark Knight Rises (2012), among others.
 It should be pointed out that the films characters only rarely resemble their counterparts in the original films Abraham Lincoln now becomes a sleazily smooth charmer who lives next door, while in The Girl with the Dragon Tattoo films Lizabeth Salander was someone broken and brittle due to abuse, but here she is no more than a bored, cynical teenager.